 Welcome bonuses generally cost sportsbooks a good deal of money, but are the price they pay in order to attract new players or lure them away from competitors.
-The books hope that, by offering incentives like risk-free bets, free bets, deposit bonuses and more, that players will sign up, make a deposit and become long-term customers.
+The books hope that by offering incentives like bonus back bets, bonus bets, deposit bonuses, and more, that players will sign up, make a deposit and become long-term customers.

-With upwards of 10 sportsbook brands looking to launch in Tennessee, the competition could be fierce.
-That means that you’ll be able to take advantage of bonuses at multiple different operators, giving you the potential to build up your bankroll with house money and less risk.
+With upwards of 10 sportsbook brands looking to launch in Tennessee, the competition is fierce.
+That means that you’ll be able to take advantage of bonuses at multiple different operators, giving you the potential to build up your bankroll with house money while absorbing less risk.